-• Our directors and executive officers are prohibited from hedging their ownership of Schlumberger stock.
+Our directors and executive officers are prohibited from hedging their ownership of Schlumberger stock.
+Furthermore, our directors and executive officers are prohibited from pledging their Schlumberger stock.

 Political Contributions

 Schlumberger has a long-standing policy prohibiting the contribution of Schlumberger funds or assets to political parties or organizations, or their leaders, or to candidates for any public office.